 Throughout the years of her career as a librarian and historian, Zu kept diaries, one of which can be viewed on the Kansas Memory web site.
 She and her family were dedicated to the preservation of Kansas history, and in 1909 Zu received an honorary degree from Baker University.
 She continued to live in Topeka in the family home until her death on April 12, 1911.

 If are interested in Kansas history, the Kansas Historical Society web site is an excellent resource for all things Kansas.
 An affiliated site, Kansas Memory, is also a great resource.
 Here you can browse and download primary source materials from the historical society.
+Another great resource for Kansas history is the July-August 2019 issue of Digging History Magazine.
+The ENTIRE issue dedicated to the great state of Kansas.
+Available here for purchase.

 Did you enjoy this article?
 Yes?
 Check out Digging History Magazine.
 Since January 2018 new articles are published in a digital magazine (PDF) available by individual issue purchase or subscription (with three options).
 Most issues run between 70-85 pages, filled with articles of interest to history-lovers and genealogists — it’s all history, right? 🙂 No ads — just carefully-researched, well-written stories, complete with footnotes and sources.